georgegeorgitsis/csv-parser/README.md

 ## Getting Started

 ### Introduction
-This small API web service was written for the purposes of the the Interview Assignment that was given to me on 28/07/2017 by Berlinger.

-The application was built in PHP using `Codeigniter v.3.1` through `composer` from https://github.com/kenjis/codeigniter-composer-installer , `Restserver` through `composer` from https://github.com/chriskacerguis/codeigniter-restserver and `MySQL`
+The application was built in PHP using `Codeigniter v.3.1` via `composer` from https://github.com/kenjis/codeigniter-composer-installer , `Restserver` via `composer` from https://github.com/chriskacerguis/codeigniter-restserver and `MySQL`

 The API supports HTTP requests with methods POST and GET.
 One POST request to send a csv file with images and two GET requests to retrieve all or a single image based on its UUID.

-For assignment purposes, no `API KEY` is required, neither any other Authentication/Authorization service to use or install the application.
+For testing purposes, no `API KEY` is required, neither any other Authentication/Authorization service to use or install the application.

 The API allows 3 different operations:
 * Allow the user to POST a csv file containg images
 * Allow the user to get all images
 * Allow the user to get a single image using the unique identifier

- *The API was tested using LAMP Stack on Ubuntu 16.10 and WAMP64 on Windows 10.
-Also Postman was used to simulate requests.*

 ---